Admission Requirements for New Students

 There is a five-year time limit on acceptance of placement test scores.
 Exceptions to the time limit are test scores submitted by applicants who have previously attained bachelor's degrees, associate degrees, college diplomas or applicable college certificates.

 4. Submit high school transcript(s).
-Applicants should request that a final official high school transcript or GED scores be forwarded to the HGTC Admissions Office.
+Applicants should request final official high school transcript or GED scores be forwarded to the HGTC Admissions Office.

 The Admissions Office will consider Multiple Measures for placement and will review high school transcripts/GED Scores during the enrollment process.
 High School/GED performance will be used by advisors to appropriately place students into courses.